MMDPX/JavaScript-Quiz-Game/README.md

 ## Description

-The motivation for this project was generating a random password with JavaScript, with game criteria provided to me by the bootcamp instructors.
+The motivation for this project was generating a quiz game with JavaScript with game criteria provided by the bootcamp instructors.

 ## Installation